moonflea/minibookdown/02-pendulums.md

 When a group of people think in the same way, an energetic structure appears.
 The energetic structure is an **energy pendulum**.
 The group's thought energy becomes identical.
-The parameteers of what they think, that is, how much they are capable of pushing the boundaries of what they think, is defined by the pendulums.
-The energy unites into a single current; the *energy pendulum* eventually begins to live its own life, and the group that created it are now subjugated by its laws.
+The parameters of what they think, that is, how much they are capable of pushing the boundaries of what they think, is defined by the pendulums.
+The energy unites into a single current; the *energy pendulum* eventually begins to live its own life, and the group that created it is now subjugated by the pendulum's laws.

-The structure is referrred to as a pendulum because if/when more people attune to the thought energy/vibration that corresponds with the pendulum, the more powerfully it sways.
+The structure is referred to as a pendulum because when more people attune to the thought energy that corresponds to the structure, the more powerfully the energy sways in a concentrated motion, like a pendulum gaining momentum.

 A pendulum will cease to exist when people stop contributing to its thought energy.
 Examples of defunct pendulums include ancient pagan religions, stone tools, jump drives, beta and VHS tapes, etc.

-The most important thing is to be able to recognize a pendulum, and unless you stand to benefit from its sway, you must avoid getting swept in by its energy.
+The most important thing is to be able to recognize a pendulum, and unless you stand to benefit from its sway, you must avoid getting swept up by its energy.

 One identifying factor of a destructive pendulum is that it competes with similar pendulums in its battle for adherents.
-A pendulum has only one goal: to attract as many supporters as possible in order to feed off their energy.
+A pendulum has only one goal: to attract as many supporters as possible so that it can feed off their energy.
 The more agressive a pendulum behaves, the more dangerous it is to the life of an individual.

 Imagine a group of people criticizing the government.
 They obviously don't agree with the government pendulum.
 However, because they feel passionately in their discontent, their thought energy matches the frequency of the government pendulum and therefore feeds it.
 It doesn't matter whether you are pro or anti-pendulum --- your energy still feeds it no matter which side you are on.